Pavitra Hrudayalu

 Pavitra Hrudayalu is a 1971 Indian Telugu-language drama film directed by A. C. Tirulokchandar.
-It stars N. T. Rama Rao, Jamuna, Chandrakala and music composed by T. Chalapathi Rao.
+It stars N. T. Rama Rao, Jamuna, and Chandrakala, and features music composed by T. Chalapathi Rao.
 The film is produced by C. S. Raju under the Sri Vijaya Venkateswara Films banner.

 Plot

 Zamindar Bhujanga Rao has two grandsons, Narendra Babu & Ravindra Babu.
 His pernicious nephew, Seshagiri, ruses to usurp his wealth.
 So, he molds Narendra as a tippler, which makes Bhujanga Rao boot him out with his share, and Ravindra magnifies him as a famous singer.
 Besides, Sivaiah, Bhujanga Rao's clerk, resides with his wife, Annapurna, and two daughters, Susheela & Vijaya.
 Since Sivaiah is a degenerate, Susheela is the only breadwinner.
 Once, Sivaiah committed theft at his office.
 When apprehended on the implore of his family, Bhujanga pardons him but fires his job.
 Times worsen; their house owner Panakalu attempts to rape Susheela when Sivaiah knifes him and pays a penalty.
 Whereat, Susheela faces the music and attempts to kill herself, but Narendra shields her.

 Meanwhile, Seshagiri also falsifies Ravindra as a debauchery before Bhujanga Rao, leading to his quitting.
 Plus, he hustles to slay him when he is safeguarded & sheltered by Vijaya, and they crush.
 Furthermore, he secures her family from Panakalu's trouble.
 Simultaneously, Narendra relinquishes his vices with the tie of Susheela, and they fall in love.
 Once, Seshagiri spots a doppelganger of Bhujanga Rao.
 So, he forges his death, hiding the original for his hierarchical treasure.
 Moreover, Seshagiri slyly incriminates Ravindra and arouses him against his brother.
 Ergo strikes on Narendra but comprehends his integrity via Susheela.
 At that point, Ravindra realizes the diabolic shade of Seshagiri and moves to unwrap.
 Before leaving, he endorses Vijaya & Annapurna's responsibility to him when they are delighted to spot Susheela alive.
 At last, Ravindra, in various forms of disguise, ceases Seshagiri and secures his grandfather.
 Finally, the movie ends happily with the marriages of two couples.